Helping your child make an informed decision about their next steps after Year 11 can be daunting.

-All of our current Year 11 students will automatically be offered a place at Post 16 (subject to meeting the Post 16 entry requirements) however we do ask that students ‘register their interest’ and tell us which courses they intend to continue with, this will be discussed during their progression meeting which will take place in January 2019.
+All of our current Year 11 students will automatically be offered a place at Post 16 (subject to meeting the Post 16 entry requirements) however we do ask that students ‘register their interest’ and tell us which courses they intend to continue with, this will be discussed during their progression meeting which will take place early spring term.

 If your child does not attend Macmillan Academy, then please apply for a place via the online form here or you can request a copy of our course guide which includes a paper application form.

-Taster Week (formerly Bridging Week) is an ideal opportunity for your child to sample their chosen courses, meet their personal tutor and get to know other Post 16 students.
-Taster week will run for one week in July.
+Post 16 Experience are taster days which are an ideal opportunity for your child to sample their chosen courses, meet their personal tutor and get to know other Post 16 students.
+Taster days will run in the last week of the summer term.

 Can we come and visit Post 16?

-Absolutely!
-Our next open evening will be held on Thursday 10 October 2019 6pm.
-Alternatively, to arrange an individual tour please contact Sophie McKenna on 01642 email@example.com.
+Alternatively, to arrange an individual tour please contact us on 01642 firstname.lastname@example.org.